africtoby/vitejs-vite-d28jdnzg/README.md

  Live Demo: [Click "Preview" in the repo]

 This repository serves as a production-ready starter template for developers building next-generation Solana applications using Lazorkit.
-It demonstrates how to onboard users instantly with Passkeys and execute gasless transactions using Smart Wallets
+It demonstrates how to onboard users instantly with Passkeys and execute gasless transactions using Smart Wallets.

 Note: This starter is configured in "Demo Mode".
-It simulates the Lazorkit SDK authentication flow so you can test the UI and UX immediately without needing API keys
+It simulates the Lazorkit SDK authentication flow so you can test the UI and UX immediately without needing API keys.

  Features Implemented

-Biometric Authentication: One-click login using Passkeys (WebAuthn)
+Biometric Authentication: One-click login using Passkeys (WebAuthn).

-Smart Wallet Creation: Automated counter-factual wallet generation on the Solana Devnet
+Smart Wallet Creation: Automated counter-factual wallet generation on the Solana Devnet.

-Gasless Transactions: Sponsored USDC/SOL transfers using Lazorkit Paymasters
+Gasless Transactions: Sponsored USDC/SOL transfers using Lazorkit Paymasters.

  Quick-Start Guide